 The absolute most important thing you can do after getting a new nose piercing is learning how to keep it clean.

 Piercing aftercare should be performed starting from the day you have your procedure, and continued every day while the piercing is healing.

 This article will give you all of the information you need to clean your nose piercing safely and effectively so your piercing heals as quickly as possible and ends up looking great.

 Why Cleaning Your Nose Piercing Is So Important

 Getting the actual procedure done is a simple process that takes just a few minutes.
 It’s the nose piercing aftercare that requires weeks of dedication to ensure you get a piercing you’re happy with for the long term.

 A reputable body piercer will make sure that their equipment, the jewelry, and the area getting pierced are all clean prior to performing the piercing.
 But it’s up to you to continue good piercing hygiene.

-Keeping your piercing clean prevents infection of the piercing.
-Remember that any piercing is an open wound.
-Bacteria can easily enter the wound and lead to infection.
+Keeping your nasal piercing clean helps to prevent infections from arising.
+Remember that any new piercing is essentially just an open wound.
+Bacteria can easily enter the wound and potentially cause an infection.

 If you get an infected nose piercing, it’s going to take longer for your piercing to heal properly.
-Infection can also lead to further complications such as nose bumps and scarring, and can eventually require you to see a doctor.
+Infections can also lead to further complications such as nose bumps and scarring, and can eventually require you to see a doctor to get prescribed antibiotics.